-I managed to scoop all of this up for only $19.30 including tax!!
+I managed to scoop all of this up for only $19.30, including tax!!
 (Expiry dates are 2018 and 2019).

 CBB Finance Tip

-I can’t wait to try it since Mrs. CBB and I both love mushrooms and don’t mind meatless meals a few times each week.
+I can’t wait to try it since Mrs. CBB and I love mushrooms and don’t mind meatless meals a few times weekly.

-Top money-saving DIY
+Top Money-Saving DIY

 I found this wonderful post at Women Triangle with 14 DIY Choker Necklace tutorials for Mrs. CBB to make her own for a fraction of the price of what you would pay for them at a jeweler or mall shop.

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week, thousands of people visit Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

 - Cost of a home pregnancy test– Less than the cost of having a child and more than the cost of a condom.
-If you’re frugal like we are go to the Dollar Plus Store and pick one up for $1.25.
-Yes Dollar Store pregnancy tests work!
+If you’re frugal like we are, go to the Dollar Plus Store and pick one up for $1.25.
+Yes, Dollar Store pregnancy tests work!